 St Petri is a modern church

 And this is also a place where they have different art exhibitions, readings, and performances.
-I love that a church is so modern!
+I love that the church is so modern!
 There is also a well-known café that serves coffee and cakes – good to know if you get hungry after being in the tower and looking at the view.

 St Gile’s church – the church of the craftsmen